coreysnyder04/Yahtzee/README.md

 ** Setting Up Test File **
-From there we created our `yahtzee.spec.js` file which housed our tests
+From there we created our `/spec/yahtzee.spec.js` file which housed our tests

 ** Creating testable code **
-We created a `yahtzee.js` file to house the code which we would be testing.
+We created a `/routes/yahtzee.js` file to house the code which we would be testing.

+** Referencing your code **
+In our spec.js we reference our testable code by creating:
+`var Yahtzee = require('../routes/yahtzee.js');`